pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

    of column/row labels, a slice of labels, a conditional expression or a colon.
--  Select specific rows and/or columns using ``loc`` when using the row and column names
+-  Select specific rows and/or columns using ``loc`` when using the row and column names.
--  Select specific rows and/or columns using ``iloc`` when using the positions in the table
+-  Select specific rows and/or columns using ``iloc`` when using the positions in the table.
 -  You can assign new values to a selection based on ``loc``/``iloc``.

 .. raw:: html